tuba89/MachineLearning/README.md

 # MachineLearning
 Machine Learning case studies
-These is e repo contains all my projects in supervized machine learning and unsupervized machine learning, Case studies of some datasets.
+This repo contains all my projects in supervised machine learning and unsupervised machine learning till now.

+Case studies of some datasets.

-   Supervized Machine learning:
+I-   Supervized Machine learning:
   ----------------------------